tsgates/arch-wiki-markdown/wiki/AIDE.md

 To check your configuration, use aide -D.

-To initialize the database, use aide -i.
+To initialize the database, use aide -i or aideinit.
 Depending on your configuration and system, this command can take a while to complete.

-You can check the system against the baseline database using aide -C, or update the baseline db using aide -u
+You can check the system against the baseline database using aide -C, or update the baseline db using aide -u.

 For more info, see man aide.